Analysis | 4 takeaways from Trump’s Wednesday coronavirus briefing

 1. Trump defended sending federal police into cities

-Before we get to coronavirus, the other big news of the day was Trump’s announcement hours before this briefing to send “hundreds” of federal agents into Democratic-led cities like Chicago and Albuquerque and Kansas City, Mo.
+Before we get to the coronavirus, the other big news of the day was Trump’s announcement hours before this briefing to send “hundreds” of federal agents into Democratic-led cities such as Chicago and Albuquerque.
 A similar, controversial move has injected more chaos into Portland, Ore., and raised questions about whether he’s using these officers in undemocratic ways.

-When Trump was pressed on his announcement at the briefing, he didn’t do much to disinvite criticism that this is a political calculation.
+When Trump was pressed on his announcement at the briefing, he didn’t do much to dispel criticism that this is a political calculation.
 He attacked the Democratic mayor of Chicago, and he described major U.S. cities as crime-ridden: “You have radical left Democrats running cities like Chicago and so many others,” he said.
 Later: “Chicago should be calling us.
 And so should Philadelphia and Detroit and others to go in and really help them.”

 2. Trump seemed to make a promising vaccine announcement, but there were no health officials there to elaborate

-“We think we have a winner there,” Trump said right after coming to the podium.
+“We think we have a winner there,” Trump said right after coming to the lectern.
 He said his administration reached an agreement with drug company Pfizer to manufacture and distribute 100 million doses of the vaccine they are working on if it gets approved by the government.
 The nearly $2 billion deal to expedite a vaccine by the end of the year went public hours earlier Wednesday.

 Trump and reporters moved onto other issues, and there were no health officials present at the briefing to elaborate on the likelihood of a vaccine actually being ready in a few months.

 When asked why these officials were absent from the stage, Trump said it’s because they are briefing him and then he’s briefing Americans.
-He said he had just talked to Anthony S. Fauci, the nation’s top infectious-disease expert, before walking in the room.
+He said he had talked to Anthony S. Fauci, the nation’s top infectious-disease expert, just before walking into the room.

-“They're giving me all of everything they know as of as of this point in time,” Trump said of his government’s health experts.
-“And I'm giving the information to you.
-And I think it's probably a very concise way of doing it.”
+“They’re giving me all of everything they know as of this point in time,” Trump said of his government’s health experts.
+“And I’m giving the information to you.
+And I think it’s probably a very concise way of doing it.”

 We argued Tuesday that Trump is not the best person to convey the latest on the virus, given polls show he is among the least-trusted voices in government on it.
 Yet he remains determined to be the central messenger.